 Born in Paducah, Kentucky, Rob lived in both Ohio and Kentucky until moving to the Alabama Gulf Coast in 1991.
 He completed a BSci in education at the University of South Alabama, an MA in biblical and theological studies at the University of Mobile.
 After seminary training at Asbury Theological Seminary, Rob received a PhD in theology from Durham University in Durham, England.
 He is a senior John Wesley Fellow, senior Harry Denman Fellow, and a visiting fellow at St. John’s College, Durham University.
-Rob's most recent publications include Consuming Mission: Towards a Theology of Short-Term Mission and Pilgrimage (Wipf and Stock, 2018 - forthcoming), and “‘Come in the Right Way’: Effective Evangelism in Pluralistic Cultures” in E. Stanley Jones & Sharing the Good News in a Pluralistic Society (Wesley’s Foundery Books, 2018).
+Rob's most recent publications include Consuming Mission: Towards a Theology of Short-Term Mission and Pilgrimage (Wipf and Stock, 2018), and “‘Come in the Right Way’: Effective Evangelism in Pluralistic Cultures” in E. Stanley Jones & Sharing the Good News in a Pluralistic Society (Wesley’s Foundery Books, 2018).

 Rob’s passion is to help individuals and churches join discipleship with witness, mission with evangelism, and personal holiness with social holiness.
 He is a fan of reading, fishing, football, basketball, and gadgets.
 Rob and his wife, Beth have two teenage children, Joshua and Megan.